HYF-Class19/agile-development-hyf-group-3/planning/user-personas.md

 <!-- some introduction -->

----
+Our website is majorly targeted towards the following users:

 <!-- a persona -->

-## 1. Potential students
+## 1. Refugees

-- Bio: David is a banker who just came into Belgium.
+- **Bio**: David is a refugee who just came into Belgium.
-- Needs/Goals: He wants to begin a new career path in tech!
+- **Needs/Goals**: He wants to begin a new career path in tech!
 He needs guidance.
-- Frustrations: He doesn't know where and how to start.
-- Scenario: He got some Bootcamp recommendations by word-of-mouth.

-## 2. Sponsors - Bio : James runs a startup

-- Needs/Goals: He wants to support tech enthusiasts.
-- Frustrations: He doesn't know the right community to identify with that shares same values.
-- Scenario : He wants to offer support for inspired candidates.
+- **Frustrations**: Most bootcamps are very expensive and he will have to pay high tuition fee which he cannot afford as a refugee.
+- **Scenario**: He is looking for a means to learn coding for free, get trained to be a junior developer, and ultimately get ready for the job market.

+## 2 Volunteer Coaches

-## 3. Coaches - Bio: Fred is an fullstack developer
+- **Bio**: Jane is a fullstack developer

-- Needs/Goal: He wants to teach and transfer his knowledge to others.
+- **Needs/Goal**: She wants to teach and transfer her knowledge to others.
-- Frustration: He needs a system and structure to do this but difficult to find any.
+- **Frustration**: She needs a system and structure to do this, but difficult to find the right community to identify with that shares same values.
-- Scenario: He wants to give back to the community.
+- **Scenario**: She wants to give back to the community.
+She is willing to offer free support for inspired candidates, and she is looking out for a platform with same goal.

 <!-- more personas ... -->